What is medication for opioid use disorder?

 Frequently asked questions

-QuickMD offers Medication for Opioid Use Disorder (MOUD) in most states.
+QuickMD offers Medication-Assisted Treatment (MAT) for opioid use disorder and other substance dependencies in most states.
 Please check our service map for availability in your state.

 All appointments for addiction treatment are $99.
 Your initial appointment includes one follow-up appointment at no extra cost as long as it’s completed within 14 days of your first appointment.
 Medication costs are not included and may vary based on the pharmacy you choose and your prescription drug coverage.